Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Research design

 \subsection{Data collection and analysis}

-Data per country was initially collected through desk research and consulting online resources.
-The country intelligence reports established through the Open Source Observatory~\citep{osor2025country} provided a starting point for many of the countries within Europe.
-The policy analysis of individual countries presented in Blind et al.~\citep{blind2021impact} also provided essential input and starting points for the research.
+Data for each country were initially collected through desk research, including policy and regulatory documents, public reports and investigations, and grey and academic literature.
+The country intelligence reports published by the Open Source Observatory~\cite{osor2025country} served as a starting point for many European countries.
+The policy analysis of individual countries presented in Blind et al.~\cite{blind2021impact} also provided essential input and starting points for the research.

-Each author conducted one case study each in parallel, with a total of eight each.
-For each case, the investigation switched between the two dimensions of policy, and policy support actions addressing questions defined by the theoretical framework in Table~\ref{tab:questions}, and as new documentation was identified.
-Investigations were typically initiated with the identification of legislative and regulatory frameworks through aforementioned starting points.
-These were structured based on their chronological introduction into their respective national contexts, along with any guidelines, recommendations, and public documentation reporting on any policy actions implemented.
-Online searches via Google and the Joinup Open Source Observatory news archive was used to complement our investigations per country.
+Each author conducted one case study in parallel, for a total of eight per author.
+For each case, the investigation alternated between the two policy dimensions and policy support actions addressing questions defined by the theoretical framework in Table~\ref{tab:questions}, as new documentation was identified.
+Investigations were typically initiated by identifying legislative and regulatory frameworks through the aforementioned starting points.
+These were structured by their chronological introduction into their respective national contexts, along with any guidelines, recommendations, and public documentation reporting on policy actions implemented.
+Online searches on Google and the Joinup Open Source Observatory news archive were used to complement our country-specific investigations.

+Texts were extracted and summarised for each policy entity and policy support action.
+After the desk research was considered to have reached saturation, texts were synthesised into a narrative structure, suitable for a practitioner as a country report.
+The country report was sent to two current or former government officials with in-depth knowledge about the state of OSS policy and related support actions in the concerned country.
+Individuals were sampled via organisations (typically national-level public authorities responsible for digital government at large or for digital transformation in a specific field, such as public employment) identified through the desk research conducted for the country reports.